IX. SMFA Policies

 - Artwork cannot block hallways, doorways, or other means of egress.
 Work done in hallways should be no more than 18” out from the wall.
 A 4’ path must be maintained in any hallway.

 - In general, no artwork is permitted in any of the stairwells.
 These are designated fire egresses and are highly scrutinized by the city codes inspector.
 Some 2-dimensional works are possible, but they must present no threat of fire or create any impediment to exiting the space.

 - Materials used on projects must be environmentally safe and must present no health risk to those in the vicinity.

 The School reserves the right to impose conditions or require the student to adapt the artwork if it poses perceived potential danger to the artist or others.
 If conditions are imposed, they must be met; failure to do so will result in removal of the work.

 Students may be asked to refine or revise their requests in cases where a more detailed outline is needed of installation methods and requirements.

 Students are responsible for returning the space back to its original conditions.
 No permanent structural changes may be made to the space without prior permission.
 Painting materials for restoring areas are available from Facilities if needed.

-Upon final approval from Student Affairs, you will be issued an official notice for your work.
+Upon final approval from Student Life, you will be issued an official notice for your work.
 You must post the notice in close proximity of your artwork or we cannot guarantee that the work will not be removed.
 Artwork done in common areas that has not been approved will be removed.